-There’s no question that businesses are relying more heavily on technology than ever before, meaning everyone is more susceptible to the risks associated with technology.
-Cybersecurity problems in recent years have skyrocketed, and data hacks have impacted businesses of all industries and sizes.
+There’s no question that businesses are relying more on technology today than ever before, meaning everyone is more susceptible to the risks associated with technology.
+Cybersecurity threats and ransomware attacks in recent years have skyrocketed, and data hacks have impacted businesses of all industries and sizes.

 - Conduct intuitive and objective IT risk assessments

 - Align policies and procedures to best-practice frameworks and regulations like ISO, NIST, COBIT, GDPR, CCPA and more

 - Take a holistic approach to managing IT risk by engaging departments across the enterprise